Nyheim Hines Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- Hines' 58 rushing yards in his single career matchup against the Raiders are 41.5 more yards than his over/under in Sunday's game.
+- In his single career matchup against the Raiders, Hines notched 58 rushing yards, 41.5 more yards than his over/under in Sunday's game.

-- Hines did not have a touchdown run in that matchup against the Raiders.

-- The Raiders have the NFL's 19th-ranked defense against the run, allowing 115.7 yards per game.
+- In terms of defending against the run, the Raiders are 19th in the league, conceding 115.7 yards per game.

-- The Raiders have allowed 16 rushing touchdowns, 23rd in the league.
+- The Colts are up against the NFL's 23rd-ranked D when it comes to rushing TDs allowed (16 this year).

 Recent Performances